 - You Don’t Need To Succeed in School For You To Succeed in Life

-Despite his huge success, Eminem was poor at academic education.
-In an interview, he revealed that he failed 9th grade three times, and he never completed school as he dropped out when he was 17 years old.
+Eminem proves that your academic performance does not determine what you will achieve in life because, despite his huge success, Eminem was poor in academics.
+In an interview, he revealed that he failed 9th grade three times, and he dropped out of school when he was 17.

 - You Can Defy the Odds